 - Adjust the trade-off between noise and motion blur.
 Go to Settings > Image > Exposure and move the Blur-noise trade-off slider toward Low noise. - Set the exposure mode to automatic.

 A high max shutter value can result in motion blur.

-- To slow down the shutter speed, set max shutter to the highest possible value. - Reduce sharpness in the image.
+• To slow down the shutter speed, set max shutter to the highest possible value.